 In the coming months, I’ll be taking a deep dive into some of the forensic artifacts I see in my information security investigations that I find the most useful, the most interesting, or both.
 Here are just a few of the artifacts I’ll be covering in this blog series:

 - Smartphone User Dictionaries

 - SQLite database files (look for my first book review here!)

 - $Logfile Artifacts

 - Other totally cool stuff

-I’ll also delve into some of the unique properties of flash memory and what sets it apart from the traditional spinning disk storage media we’ve all come to know and love over the past sixty years in terms of the artifacts it creates and the unique challenges and opportunities it creates for us.
+I’ll also delve into some of the unique properties of flash memory and what sets it apart from the traditional spinning disk hard drive we’ve all come to know and love over the past sixty years in terms of the artifacts it creates and the unique challenges and opportunities it creates for us.

 I can’t wait to get to the next installment, and I hope you can’t, either!